Program Overview

 Under certain circumstances, students may wish to take a personal leave of absence for a non-medical and non-children-related reason.
 Common reasons students take a personal leave include family situation, financial situation, or a need to re-evaluate your interests and/or goals.
 A personal leave of absence is for a period of up to 12 months with annual renewal possible for a total of four years.
 A student is not permitted to return from a personal leave after an academic term has begun.
 The Graduate School may permanently withdraw you if you do not return from their personal leave of absence.
 Time away on a leave of absence does not count toward time to degree.

 The original offer of financial support at time of admissions is not guaranteed when you return.
-A student on a personal leave of absence is not registered with the university and therefore is not eligible for privileges afforded to registered students, including, but not limited to, residing in university housing, accessing university resources, and receiving direct supervision by faculty members.
+A student on a personal leave of absence is not registered with the university and therefore is not eligible for privileges afforded to registered students, including, but not limited to, residing in university housing, accessing university resources (including office space in the department), and receiving direct supervision by faculty members.
 Your Cornell email account will remain active while you are on leave.

 A health leave of absence is a voluntary separation from the university for health reasons and allows the student to “stop the clock” on academic responsibilities while prioritizing health needs.
 Only the student can initiate the voluntary process.
 Any student who may be interested in initiating a health leave of absence should seek guidance from their health care provider, the Health Leaves Coordinator (healthleaves@cornell.edu), or the Graduate School to help determine when this course of action is appropriate.
 Some common signs that a health leave might be beneficial include: